 - 6.1 The Statement of Accounts 2022/23 is attached at Appendix A. - 6.2 Following the certification of the accounts on 31 May 2023 by the Director of Corporate Services (S151 Officer) our auditors (Mazars) have carried out their final accounts audit.
-There was one unadjusted misstatement discovered that has not been adjusted in the financial statements on the grounds of materiality and a control risk which has now been resolved. - 6.3 It is recommended that Members having considered the Statement of Accounts and confirm that there are no concerns arising from the Financial Statements that need to be brought to the attention of the Council. - 6.4 Members are requested to approve the Statement of Accounts for 2022/23 and permit the Director of Corporate Services (S151 Officer) in consultation with the Chairman of the Committee to certify the letter of representation to Mazars on completion of the audit.
+There was one unadjusted misstatement discovered that has not been adjusted in the financial statements on the grounds of materiality and a control risk which has now been resolved. - 6.3 It is recommended that Members having considered the Statement of Accounts and confirm that there are no concerns arising from the Financial Statements that need to be brought to the attention of the Council. - 6.4 Members are requested to approve the Statement of Accounts for 2022/23 and permit the Director of Corporate Services (S151 Officer) and the Chairman of this Committee to certify the letter of representation to Mazars now the audit has been completed.